tarajarell/School_District_Analysis/README.md

   ![scores_by_budget.jpg](https://github.com/tarajarell/School_District_Analysis/blob/master/Resources/scores_by_budget.jpg)

-  > Spending range of $630-644 per student is the only section which, excluding math and reading scores, is different in the previous analysis.
+  > The Spending Range of **$630-644 Per Student** is the only area which, excluding math and reading scores, is different in the previous analysis.
 Previously, the percents for the following areas were such: Passing Math (73%), Passing Reading (84%), and Overall Passing (63%).

   - School performance based on the school size

   ![scores_by_size.jpg](https://github.com/tarajarell/School_District_Analysis/blob/master/Resources/scores_by_size.jpg)

+  > The **Medium** School Size is the area which, excluding math and reading scores, is different in the previous analysis.
+Previously, the percents for the following areas were such: Passing Math (94%), Passing Reading (97%), and Overall Passing (91%).

   - School performance based on the type of school

   ![scores_by_type.jpg](https://github.com/tarajarell/School_District_Analysis/blob/master/Resources/scores_by_type.jpg)

+  > The **Charter** School Type is the only area which, excluding math and reading scores, is different in the previous analysis.
+Previously, the percents for the following areas were such: Passing Math (94%), Passing Reading (97%), and Overall Passing (90%).

 ## Analysis